jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_table.md

 !!! tip
     `simmate database reset` will also load your changes to the database.
 Just make sure you say **no** to the prebuilt database.

-!!! danger
-    Whenever you change the `models.py` file, be sure to either (1) reset your database or (2) run `simmate database update` in order for your changes to be applied to your database.

 -------------------------------------------------------------------------------